 If the lettuce hasn’t won you over, then remember spring cleansing can mean something different in regards to your self-care routine.
-There’s been new movements in the mental health community that are placing emphasis on the importance of self-care as a means to emotional and mental stability.
+There have been new movements in the mental health community that are emphasizing the importance of self-care as a means to emotional and mental stability.
 Spring is a fresh start for the earth as well as for the mind, so here are some little things for your self-care routine.

 Yoga is one part body and one part mind.
 Used together, you learn discipline and balance and can achieve physical strength and mental clarity – both of which are vital to your soul.

 The weather is warming up, so now is the perfect time to take advantage of the crisp mornings and balmy afternoons.
 Everyone knows that fresh air is good for you, so it’s time to slip into some sneakers and take a walk.

 Some of us go into social hibernation during the wintertime.
 On the cold nights, we tend to go out less, preferring the creature comforts of fuzzy blankets and gas heaters.
 Spring is a new opportunity to rekindle those friendships you may have neglected during the chilly months.